ryanplusplus/mach.lua/README.md

 mock.lua
 ========

-Simple mocking framework for Lua based on CppUMock
+Simple mocking framework for Lua based on CppUMock designed for readability.

 ## Mocking a Function